npm/rfcs/accepted/0000-audit-package.md

 ## Detailed Explanation

+To query audit information on a specific package the `audit` command is extended with an optional package parameter. `npm audit typescript` would fetch audit information for the typescript package.

+Addtionally, the  `view` command is extended with audit information too.
+This can be skipped with a parameter called `--no-audit` like during `install`.

-To query audit information on a specific package the `view` command is extended with an `--audit` parameter.
-The CLI would then query the `advisory endpoint` and get a full advisory for the specified package and version as well as its dependencies.
+The CLI would query the `advisory endpoint` and get a full advisory for the specified package and version as well as its dependencies.
 The advisory is similar to `npm audit`, but references to `npm audit fix` can be omitted.
+It should also output the version of the package that was queried.

 ## Rationale and Alternatives